 On October 15, 2019, the Board adopted and approved Advance Notice Provisions, which were subsequently approved by the Shareholders at the 2019 Shareholder Meeting.
 The Advance Notice Provisions include, among other things, a provision that requires advance notice be given to the Corporation in circumstances where nomination of persons for election to the Board are made by Shareholders.
 The Advance Notice Provisions set a deadline by which Shareholders must submit nominations (a "Notice") for the election of directors to the Corporation prior to any annual or special meeting of Shareholders.
-The Advance Notice Provisions also set forth the information that a Shareholder must include in the Notice to the Corporation, and establish the form in which the Shareholder must submit the Notice for that notice to be in proper written form.
-In the case of an annual meeting of Shareholders, a Notice must be provided to the Corporation not less than 30 days and not more than 65 days prior to the date of the annual meeting.
+The Advance Notice Provisions also set forth the information that a Shareholder must include in the Notice to the Corporation, and establish the form in which the Shareholders, a Notice must be provided to the Corporation not less than 30 days and not more than 65 days prior to the date of the annual meeting.
 Shareholders can access the Corporation's Articles by visiting the Corporation's profile on SEDAR at www.sedar.com